 Baby Boomers appreciate companies that consider their technology and health needs, such as offering safe work options when it comes to potential exposure to COVID-19.
 One effective way to help retain Baby Boomers is to pair them with a younger worker to help them get acclimated to new technology or work-related platforms.7

-to hear from diversity and HR leaders about how companies can reduce employee turnover by prioritizing inclusion at their workplaces.
+Hear from diversity and HR leaders about how companies can reduce employee turnover by prioritizing inclusion at their workplaces.